-The Division of Coastal Management does not anticipate any increase in expenditures for local governments or NC DOT and while shellfish growers will see a cost of \$2,000 over the next five years for CAMA permitting, they will benefit from clear permitting process to site these structures as part of shellfish aquaculture operations.
+The Division does not anticipate any increase in expenditures for local governments or NC DOT and while shellfish growers will see a cost of \$2,000 over the next five years related to permit fees, they will benefit from clear permitting process to site these structures as part of shellfish aquaculture operations.
 The proposed amendments to 15A NCAC 07H .0208 and 07M .0600 are necessary for rule clarification and permitting process/implementation issues related to the growing shellfish aquaculture industry in North Carolina.
 Private property owners/shellfish growers may also see a benefit from a clear process for siting such structures resulting in a time savings.
 There will also be a potential benefit in that clear regulatory guidance may decrease navigation issues and user conflicts associated with riparian property owner objections.
 Staff is recommending approval of the fiscal analysis for public hearing.

-I look forward answering any questions you may have regarding this fiscal analysis and the Floating Structure Policy at the upcoming meeting.
+I look forward answering any questions you may have regarding this fiscal analysis and the proposed rule amendments at the upcoming meeting.